-The thank you note is also a great opportunity to add any significant information you may have forgotten to say in the interview.
-Here’s an example:
+- The thank you note is also a great opportunity to add any significant information you may have forgotten to say in the interview.

 Thank you so much for meeting with me today.
-After learning more about the position, I’m very excited about the opportunity to join your team and help [create world-class marketing campaigns, inspire prospective clients, increase revenue, etc.] for [company name].
+After learning more about the position, I’m very excited for the opportunity to join your team and help [create world-class marketing campaigns, inspire prospective clients, increase revenue, etc.] for [Company Name].

 Please keep me posted on the status of the hiring process.
 I look forward to speaking with you soon.

-If you’re really ambitious, you might even try to impress the employer with an idea that could add value to their company.
-For example, you could say,
+If you’re really ambitious and are feeling good about the job interview, you might even try to impress the employer and include an idea that could add value to their company in your follow up.

-“Our discussion about (A, B and C) gave me an idea.
-Has your team considered trying [X, Y and Z]?
-I found it to be super effective in my last job.”
+“Our discussion about [A, B, and C] gave me an idea.
+Has your team considered trying [X, Y, and Z]?
+I found it to be an effective process in my last job.”

 Make it easy on them by reminding them why you deserve the job.

 Sending a thank you note after an interview is the easy part of following up.
-It’s a different thing when you’re following up after a couple of weeks.
+Making contact again after a few weeks of silence can feel more difficult.
 You might worry that checking in will make you seem annoying, or worse, desperate.
-But if you do it right, you won’t seem like either.
-After all, you want them to know you want the job.
-Why pretend like you don’t.
+But not to worry!
+This follow-up is normal and professional part of the process.
+If you approach your follow-up carefully, you can come off as a diligent and interested.

 “Hi Jane, I hope all’s well!
-You mentioned that you’d be finalizing your decision for the IT position this week.
+You mentioned that you would be finalizing your decision for the IT position by this week.
 I’m eager to hear when you have an update.
 Please let me know if there’s anything I can provide to assist you in your decision-making process.”

 Stay in Touch

-See if it’s ok to add them to you LinkedIn network.
-But remember, don’t overdo it.
-Be cognizant of whether you’re being helpful or a nuisance.
-Always be genuine.
+But remember, don’t overdo it!
+Be cognizant of whether you’re being helpful or a nuisance and always be genuine.

-The key is to remain is to be proactive and useful, not pushy and over-eager.
+The key is to remain is to be professional, proactive and useful, not pushy or over-eager.